-THE DECISION PROCESS, APPROVALS (The Constitution of Romania)
+THE DECISION PROCESS, APPROVALS (Romanian Constitution)

 The partial or complete mobilization

 The President of Romania, with the previous approval of the Parliament, declares partial or complete mobilization.
 Only in exceptional situations, is the President's decision subsequently subjected to the approval of the Parliament in less than five days since it was issued.